 A report yesterday showed confidence among U.S. homebuilders climbed in July by the most since September 2002.
 An index of builder sentiment from the National Association of Home Builders/Wells Fargo increased by 6 points in July to 35.

 One reason for optimism is falling interest rates have helped make homes more affordable.
 The average 30-year, fixed mortgage rate declined to 3.56 percent last week, the lowest in data going back to 1972, according to McLean, Virginia-based Freddie Mac.

 “Evidence from the field suggests that the ‘for sale’ housing market has, in fact, bottomed and that we have commenced a slow and steady recovery process,” Stuart Miller, chief executive officer at Lennar Corp.
-(LEN), the third-largest U.S. homebuilder by revenue, said in a June 27 statement.
+(LEN:US), the third-largest U.S. homebuilder by revenue, said in a June 27 statement.

 Home prices are stabilizing and starting to increase.
 The S&P/Case-Shiller index of property values adjusted for seasonal variations rose 0.7 percent in April, the third straight gain.
 Stronger home sales will bolster producers of building materials.

 At the same time, limited employment opportunities and competition from distressed properties are challenges for a housing market that’s struggled to gain momentum.